Daniela-Padilha/42_Net_Practice/examples/40_hosts.md

-# Subnetting Based on Host Requirements
+# Subnetting Based on Host Requirements (40 hosts)

 ## Exercise
 **Goal:** Divide this network into 3 subnets with 40 hosts each.
 Calculate the increment and the IP ranges.